Volunteering Requirements

 Heating Area: Clerk of Course (Heating Area Manager) *

-Typically the certification process requires attending the "Clerk of Course" meeting held by the MHSL before the season starts.
+Typically the certification process requires attending the virtual "Clerk of Course" meeting held by the MHSL before the season starts.

 * See "Volunteering - Officials" page for full description of this position.
-An online presentation can be found on the MHSL page HERE.
+An online example presentation can be found on the MHSL page HERE.

 Meet Manager *